-SébastienBuemi is a racing driver from Switzerland who is still waiting to conquer the world of Formula 1 but has achieved many things in other racing series.
-In 2014, he was the winner of the FIA World Endurance Championship, in season 2015/2016 he won the Formula E Championship.
+SebastienBuemi is a racing driver from Switzerland who spent three seasons in the world's premier single seater competition - Formula One World Championship, but achieved the greatest success in other global championships.
+In 2014, he was the winner of the FIA World Endurance Championship with Toyota and then in season 2015/2016 he won the Formula E Championship with Renault e.dams.

 Start of the career in Formula BMW